TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 10) Publishing the installer to the WinGet Depot
 11) Customizing the NMI Skin
 12) Securing the Host using SSL
-13)
+13) Creating your own custom plugin

 During the tutorial we will make use of a variety of existing plugins.
-You only have to do very little coding during the tutorial
+You only have to do very little coding during this tutorial.
+The plugins we are using are:

++ CMyNetwork: A ping round-trip meter (Digital Twin)
++ CDMyComputer: a health monitor for your hosting PC (Digital Twin)
++ CDMyVThings: A variety of

 ## Getting Visual Studio Ready